merkle-open/gondel/packages/plugins/angular/README.md

 ## Basic usage

 This section handles bootstrapping a basic module without any state nor connection to the outter world of angular itself.
-If you're already up and running you may take a look at the [advanced usage](#advanced-usage) below.
+If you're already up and running you may take a look at the [using an initial state](#using-an-initial-state) or [interacting with the Gondel component](#interacting-with-the-gondel-component) sections below or take a look at the [recipes](#recipes) section for any frequently asked questions.

 ### HTML